ibm-cloud-docs/satellite/storage-ocs-local.md

 <br />

-## Getting the device details for your OCS configuration
+## Getting the device details for your ODF configuration
 {: #sat-storage-ocs-local-devices}

-When you create your OCS configuration, you must specify the device paths of the disks that you want to use in your storage cluster.
+When you create your ODF configuration, you must specify the device paths of the disks that you want to use in your storage cluster.
 The storage cluster is comprised of the object storage daemon (OSD) pods and the monitoring (MON) pods.
 The devices that you specify as OSD devices are your storage devices where your app data is stored and the devices that you specify as MON devices are managed by the MON pod and used to store and maintain the storage cluster mapping and monitor storage events.
 For more information about the OSD and MON, see the [Ceph documentation](https://docs.ceph.com/en/latest/start/intro/){: external}.

 The following steps show how you can manually retrieve the local device information from each worker node in your clusters.
-You can also use the [OCS disk gatherer](https://access.redhat.com/solutions/4928841) to retrieve a list of all the local devices in your cluster.
+You can also use the [ODF disk gatherer](https://access.redhat.com/solutions/4928841) to retrieve a list of all the local devices in your cluster.
 {: tip}

 1. Log in to your cluster and get a list of available worker nodes.
-Make a note of the worker nodes that you want to use in your OCS configuration.
+Make a note of the worker nodes that you want to use in your ODF configuration.
     ```sh
     oc get nodes
     ```
     {: pre}

-2. Log in to each worker node that you want to use for your OCS configuration.
+2. Log in to each worker node that you want to use for your ODF configuration.
     ```sh
     oc debug node/<node-name>
     ```